LiskHQ/lisk-docs/docs/building-on-lisk/add-token-to-lisk/standard-token.md

 ---
-title: ...for standard tokens
+title: Deploying a standard token
 slug: /building-on-lisk/add-token-to-lisk/standard-token
-description: 'Learn how to bridge your standard ERC-20 token to Lisk using the standard bridge.'
+description: 'Learn how to add your standard ERC-20 token to Lisk using the standard bridge.'
 keywords:
   [
     'ERC-20 contract',